 You can now edit your PowerPoint presentation in Google Slides.

 Note: There's no need to open the presentation with Google Slides since Google Slides is already open.
-Also, the imported file does not have the PowerPoint extension by default with this method.

 Method 3: Import Some Slides into Google Slides